Lorti/manu.ninja/_posts/2016-12-15-lightweight-testing-of-front-end-npm-packages.md

 ### Browserify

 [Browserify](http://browserify.org/) bundles our imported packages, tape and Sinon, and combines them with our `src/main.js`.
 Additionally we can transform the result to ES5.
-Babelify, a Browserify plugin, can be set with the transform flag as in `browserify test/main.js -t [ babelify ]`{:.no-highlight}.
+Babelify, a Browserify plugin, can be activated with the transform flag as in `browserify test/main.js -t [ babelify ]`{:.no-highlight}.
 This way we can write our test in ES6 as we did our actual form tracking.

 You can of course do the same with [webpack](https://webpack.js.org/), but Browserify needs less configuration.
-If you want you can now convert the test script, copy it in your browser and look at the [Test Anything Protocol](http://testanything.org/) output, which brings us to tape.
+If you want you can now convert the test script, copy it into your browser's console and look at the [TAP](http://testanything.org/) output -- which brings us to tape.

 ### tape

 The lightweight [tape](https://github.com/substack/tape) offers the ability to write unit tests for Node.js, outputting the result in [TAP](http://testanything.org/) format.
 It provides a simple interface for writing assertions like `t.equal(actual, expected, message)`{:.js} and planning how many assertions should be run.
-If you read the code you'll find it to be clear and to the point.
+If you read the code you'll find it to be clear and straightforward.

 For testing our form tracking we further want to pipe the Browserify output to [tape-run](https://github.com/juliangruber/tape-run), enabling us to automatically run our test in a browser environment.
 You can run the test in any browser by specifying the `--browser`{:.no-highlight} flag.
 Per default it will fire up Electron.

 ### Sinon

-We use [Sinon](http://sinonjs.org/) to mock the Google Analytics library, as we don't want to send real events.
+We can use [Sinon](http://sinonjs.org/) to mock the Google Analytics library, as we don't want to send real events.
 The simplest tool it has to offer is a [spy](http://sinonjs.org/docs/#spies).
 A spy allows us to test whether the `ga()`{:.js} function gets called by our script, without the function having to actually do anything.
-We can also compare the arguments used upon calling `ga()`{:.js} to our expected category and action.
+We can also compare the arguments used when calling `ga()`{:.js} to our expected category and action.
 Be sure to check out the Sinon [documentation](http://sinonjs.org/docs/) and learn what else it has to offer.

 <figure id="test/main.js">
 <figcaption>test/main.js</figcaption>